 FTP_ITC.1.1/ SCA DTBS The TSF shall provide a communication channel between itself and a remote trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
-FTP_ITC.1.2/ SCA DTBS The TSF shall permit the TSF to initiate communication via the trusted channel.

-FTP_ITC.1.3/The TSF or the TOE shall initiate communication via the trusted channelSCA DTBSfor signing DTBS-representation by means of the SSCD.Comment: the complementary part is in sec.
-5.1.6.1, DTBS Import-ConfB.
-For the TOE, dataexchange integrity is ensured through a trusted environment in any case.
+FTP_ITC.1.2/ SCA DTBS The TSF shall permit $\underline{\text{the TSF}}$ to initiate communication via the trusted channel.
+FTP_ITC.1.3/ SCA DTBS Comment: the complementa The TSF or the TOE shall initiate communication via the trusted channel for signing DTBS-representation by means of the SSCD . ary part is in sec.
+5.1.6.1, DTBS Import-ConfA.

-5.3.2.5 Trusted path (FTP_TRP.1)
+5.3.2.5 Trusted path (FTP TRP.1)

-FTP_TRP.1.1/ SCA The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification or disclosure.

-- FTP_TRP.1.2/ SCA The TSF shall permit local users to initiate communication via the trusted path. - FTP_TRP.1.3/ SCA The TSF shall require the use of the trusted path for - (1) usage of the human interface for authentication, - (2) modification of the RAD and - (3) transfer of DTBS to the TOE.
+() FTP_TRP.1.1/ SCA The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification or disclosure.
+FTP_TRP.1.2/ SCA The TSF shall permit local users to initiate communication via the trusted path.
+FTP_TRP.1.3/ SCA The TSF shall require the use of the trusted path for

+- (1) usage of the human interface for authentication,

+- (2) modification of the RAD and

+- (3) transfer of DTBS to the TOE.

 Comment: the complementary part is in sec.
-5.1.6.2, TOE-ConfB.
-For the TOE, data exchange integrity is ensured through a trusted environment in any case.
+5.1.6.2, TOE-ConfA.